-Administration fees cover general fund operation and administration costs, typically covering the provider for administrative tasks like sending annual statements to the fund’s members.
-Administration fees can be charged as a percentage of your overall balance, as a specified amount (which could vary depending on your balance), or will often be a combination of the two.
+Administration fees cover general fund operation and administration costs, such as the issuing of annual statements to fund members.
+These fees can be charged as a percentage of your overall balance, as a specified amount (which could vary depending on your balance), or as a combination of the two.

-The investment fee covers the management of the investment option where your super is invested.
-This fee can vary based on your choice of investment and is usually charged as a percentage of your overall balance.
+This fee covers the costs of managing your investments.
+It may vary based on your choice of investment and is usually charged as a percentage of your overall super balance.

-The investment fee is typically subtracted from the investment returns before the returns are added to your account, so it’s likely you wouldn’t notice it as missing if the fund didn’t point out how much performance was reduced due to this fee.
+The investment fee is typically subtracted from the investment returns before the returns are added to your account, so it’s likely you wouldn’t notice it if the fund didn’t point out how much the overall performance of the investments was reduced due to this fee.

-The performance fee is the fee charged in addition to the investment fee when the fund manager exceeds the target performance for the year.
+A separate performance fee may be charged in addition to the investment fee if certain targets have been exceeded for the year.
 As with the investment fee, the performance fee is subtracted from the investment returns before the returns are added to your account.